-Further details of the accounting policy for each category of financial asset or financial liability mentioned above is set out in the note for the relevant item.
+Further details of the accounting policy for each category of financial asset or financial liability mentioned above is set out in the note for the relevant item d.
+Critical accounting assumptions and estimates

 The NZ Banking Group's policies for determining the fair value of financial assets and financial liabilities are set out in Note 24.